Donald Willard Moore: Awards and legacy

 Moore received many awards for his activism and involvement in the Black Canadian community, including the City of Toronto Award of Merit (1982), the Ontario Bicentennial Medal (1984), the Harry Jerome Award of Merit (1984), the Barbados Service Medal (1986), the Ontario Medal for Good Citizenship (1987) and the Order of Ontario(1988).
 Most notably, Moore was awarded the Order of Canada on October 23, 1989, and invested on April 19, 1990.
-In 2000, Moore was honored by city of Toronto with a commemorative plague in front of 20 Cecil Street, the former gathering location for the Negro Citizenship Association.
+In 2000, Moore was honored by city of Toronto with a commemorative plaque in front of 20 Cecil Street, the former gathering location for the Negro Citizenship Association.

 Donald Moore Community Services Inc., a Barbadian-Canadian organization that helps immigrants adapt to Canadian life was re-named from Barbados House Canada Inc. in honor of Moore's activism and work in the Canadian Caribbean community.
 Moore had been a supporter of Barbados House since its inception.
 Starting in 2013, Donald Moore Community Services Inc. started a new initiative called the "annual Donald Moore Appreciation Brunch" in which members would select to honor a person of Caribbean heritage who was deemed as upholding the principles of Donald Willard Moore.

 Moore's friend and fellow civil rights leader Bromley Armstrong described Moore as “the leader, the gentle giant, the man with the iron fist in a velvet glove”.